aimeerivers/aimeerivers.github.io/_posts/2021-08-14-building-a-raspberry-pi-dashboard.md

 * A micro-HDMI to HDMI cable
 * A USB to USB-C cable to power the Raspberry Pi from USB output on the television
 * A keyboard and mouse to set things up initially
-* Possibly: An SD card reader to write a new operating system to SD card
+* Possibly: A micro-SD card reader to write a new operating system to SD card

+Time required: about 20-30 minutes.

 ## What this tutorial is not

-This tutorial assumes you already have some dashbard websites on the internet that you want to display, maybe from Google Analytics, Kibana, Grafana, etc. This tutorial does not cover the creation of such dashboards.
+This tutorial assumes you already have some dashboard websites on the internet that you want to display, maybe from Google Analytics, Kibana, Grafana, etc. This tutorial does not cover the creation of such dashboards.

 ## Start with Raspberry Pi OS

 My recommendation is you head to [raspberrypi.org](https://www.raspberrypi.org) and download the latest Raspberry Pi OS imager.
 If you've just bought a new Raspberry Pi, it's likely it already has an OS installed, so you can skip this step.

-Connect your SD card reader to your computer and go through the imaging process to write Raspberry Pi OS (32-bit) to the SD card.
+Connect your SD card reader to your computer and go through the imaging process to write Raspberry Pi OS (32-bit) to the micro-SD card.

 ## Initial Raspberry Pi setup

-Connect your Raspberry Pi to the television HDMI and USB port, and it should start to boot up.
+Put the micro-SD card back into your Raspberry Pi.
+Connect your Raspberry Pi to the television HDMI and USB port, turn on the television, and the Rasbperry Pi should start to boot up.
 At this point you'll want to use a keyboard and mouse connected to the Raspberry Pi to set up the initial configuration.

 Follow the tutorial to set location, set a password, and connect to a WiFi network.
+Allow the Raspberry Pi to update software.
+This can take a few minutes.
 Now reboot.

 ## Install TabCarousel plugin for Chromium

-Go to the Raspberry Pi menu &rarr; Internet &rarr; Chromium browser
+Go to the Raspberry Pi menu &rarr; Internet &rarr; Chromium Web Browser

 Search for ant install TabCarousel plugin